 The buying broker compensation is part of the fair market value, as other properties that are sold in the market have that component as well.
 When you arrive at the fair value, the buying broker compensation is part of that, so as a buyer, we are not getting it any costlier just by having our own representation of a Real Estate Broker.
 We only get all of the above benefits and someone knowledgeable about the whole process on our side to back us and safeguard our best interest and help us in deciding on the right property and enable us to buy it at the right amount.

-Hope you find the above helpful and might have clarified this myth in Real Estate, reach out to our team for any assistance in selling and buying and we would be happy to help.
+Hope you find the above helpful and might have clarified this myth in Real Estate.